Bill Bailey: International tours

-His 1995 show Bill Bailey's Cosmic Jam. was released in 2005.
+His 1995 show Bill Bailey's Cosmic Jam was released in 2005.
 The two-disc set also contained a director's cut of Bewilderness, which featured a routine on Stephen Hawking's A Brief History of Time not seen in the original version.

 Bailey performed a show at the 2006 Edinburgh Festival Fringe entitled Steampunk.

 Bailey appeared at the Beautiful Days festival in August 2007.
 The UK leg of the Tinselworm tour enjoyed three sell-out nights at the MEN Arena in Manchester, Europe's largest indoor arena, and culminated with a sell-out performance at Wembley Arena.

 Early in 2007, a petition was started to express fans' wishes to see him cast as a dwarf in The Hobbit films, after his stand-up routine mentioned auditioning for Gimli in The Lord of the Rings.
 The petition reached its goal in the early days of January, and was sent to the producers.
 It was hoped that as the Tinselworm tour took him to Wellington where the film was in pre-production, he would be able to audition.
 Dandelion Mind was released on DVD on 22 November 2010.

 In 2012, his world tour entitled Qualmpeddler toured the UK as well as returning to Australia and New Zealand in August and September 2012.
-In September and October 2018, Bailey toured his show, The Earl of Whimsy, to seven venues within New Zealand.
-In 2021, Bailey toured his new show, En Route To Normal, to venues in the United Kingdom and Ireland.
-In 2022 Bailey took the tour to venues in Europe, and in October to Australia.
+In September and October 2018, Bailey took his show, The Earl of Whimsy, to seven venues within New Zealand.
+In 2021, Bailey took his new show, En Route To Normal, to venues in the United Kingdom and Ireland.
+In 2022 Bailey took the tour to Europe, and in October to Australia.